Conditions / Knee / Adults

 Tunnels are then drilled in to the tibia (shin bone) and femur (thigh bone) and the “graft” is secured to the femur with a metal clip and to the tibia with a screw.
 The post-operative (after surgery) period entails a rigorous rehabilitation programme which must be adhered to diligently to obtain the best outcome.

-The time needed for the graft to incorporate in the bone may take 6 months or more.
-It may be 6 to 12 months before returning to sport.
+The time needed for the graft to incorporate in the bone may take six months or more.
+It may be six to 12 months before returning to sport.
 At the time of surgery, we often find there is other damage to the knee (such as a meniscal tear) which is attended to at the time.
-As with any operation there are general risks associated with surgery and specific risks for ACL surgery.
-These are generally in the vicinity of less than 5% and we will discuss these with you at length prior to proceeding.
+As with any operation, there are general risks associated with surgery and specific risks for ACL surgery.
+These are generally in the vicinity of less than five per cent, and we will discuss these with you at length prior to proceeding.
 ACL surgery is a highly successful procedure at restoring stability and allowing return to elite level sport.